ZhiweiHuang12/DynGPT/docs/installation.rst

    import dyngpt as dp

 DynGPT requires additional Julia packages for stochastic simulation of STNs.
-These can be easily installed through following command:
+These packages can be easily installed through following command:

 .. code:: bash